 Tooth decay is a common dental health concern that can affect patients of any age.
 Decay can compromise the structure and function of the teeth.
-Left untreated tooth decay can worsen causing damage to the surrounding teeth, bone, and gums.
+Left untreated tooth decay can worsen causing damage to the surrounding teeth, bone, and gums and possibly even lead to tooth loss.
 Early diagnosis of tooth decay can allow for conservative treatment such as a dental filling.

 Dr. Carter Perkins may recommend dental fillings as a conservative treatment option to repair minor to moderate tooth decay.
 Dental fillings are a routine general dental service that can typically be completed in just one visit to our Dunnellon, FL dentist office.